Xcitement Wrestling Federation: Formation

 The idea of the XWF was generated when Kevin Harrington pitched the idea of replacing the then-AOL Time Warner owned World Championship Wrestling, which was just purchased by rival competitor the World Wrestling Federation.
 He suggested this plan to several wrestling superstars at the time, including Hulk Hogan, Jimmy Hart, The Nasty Boys, and Greg Valentine.
 These conversations led to the X Wrestling Federation coming together and Hart becoming the President of the company.

 The basis of the XWF was to create a wrestling promotion showcasing family-friendly entertainment, all while displaying the talents of past legends and future superstars, similar to the format that was used on WCW Saturday Night and WCW Main Event.
 The intent was to create a PG-style of wrestling that was similar to what WCW presented before the nWo was formed.

-It would also give the wrestlers another place to work, since the WWF had become the only nationally televised wrestling organization.
+The XWF along with World Wrestling All-Stars which was also formed in 2001 would provide fans an alternative to the WWF and also give the wrestlers another place to work, since the WWF had become the only nationally televised wrestling organization.